iszczesniak/cpp/templates/index.md

 template <template <parameter-list> typename T>
 ```

-In this example, the template template parameter `C` accepts only a
+In this example, the template parameter `C` accepts only a template
-template type that, in turn, accepts a type argument and the value
+type that, in turn, accepts a type argument and the value argument:
-argument:

 ```cpp
 {% include_relative template1.cc %}